kevinhughes27/parity-server/README.md

 1. You will need `python` (version 3) (with `pip`) and `sqlite` on your local machine.
 2. To install python dependencies run `pip install -r requirements.txt` (You may need Run as administrator depending on your security settings)
 3. Start the python server with this command `python server/app.py`
-4. Create your database by running `python server/init_db.py` and then seed it with `python server/seed.py`
+4. Create your database by running `python server/cli.py init_db` and then seed it with `python server/seed.py`
 5. You can inspect the server responses at `http://localhost:5000/api/weeks/1` and `http://localhost:5000/api/stats` etc.

 On production the python server serves a static build of the client.
 This can be tested locally by running yarn build and then visiting localhost:5000.